 - Use the supplied NiMH charger to charge the included battery.
-DO NOT attempt to charge LiPo batteries or any other type of battery with this charger. - BEFORE you charge, ALWAYS confirm that the charger settings exactly match the type (chemistry), specification, and configuration of the battery to be charged.
-DO NOT exceed the maximum manufacturer recommended charge rate. - DO NOT attempt to charge non-rechargeable batteries (explosion hazard), batteries that have an internal charge circuit or a protection circuit, batteries that have been altered from original manufacturer configuration, or batteries that have missing or unreadable labels, preventing you from properly identifying the battery type and specifications.
-ALWAYS use a Traxxas iD charger to charge Traxxas iD batteries.
-DO NOT use a non-Traxxas charger to charge Traxxas iD batteries.
-It is not recommended, but if you choose to use a non-Traxxas charger or battery, read and follow all of the manufacturer's warnings and instructions.
+DO NOT attempt to charge LiPo batteries or any other type of battery with this charger. - BEFORE you charge, ALWAYS confirm that the charger settings exactly match the type (chemistry), specification, and configuration of the BEFORE you charge, ALWAYS confirm that the charger settings exactly match the type (chemistry), specification, and configuration of the battery to be charged.
+DO NOT exceed the maximum manufacturer recommended charge rate. - DO NOT attempt to charge batteries that have an internal charge circuit or a protection circuit, batteries that have been altered from original manufacturer configuration, or batteries that have missing or unreadable labels, preventing you from properly identifying the battery type and specifications. - $\hbox{\bf \cdot} \ ALWAYS \ use \ a \ Traxxas \ iD \ charger \ to \ charge \ Traxxas \ iD \ batteries. \\$